 How To Soothe A Teething Australian Shepherd

-It can be upsetting to watch your Australian shepherd puppy be in pain, so here are some tips that will help them through the teething process.
+Watching your Australian shepherd puppy be in pain can be upsetting, so here are some tips that will help them through the teething process.

 Offer Cold Carrots

 You can give your puppy a few cold baby carrots every day to crunch on.
-Carrots also add beneficial vitamins and fibre to your puppy’s diet.
+Carrots also add beneficial vitamins and fiber to your puppy’s diet.

 Give your puppy only a few slices of frozen banana a day to crunch on as they are high in sugar.